FabioMaioDeAlmeida/FabioMaioDeAlmeida/README.md

 # 💫 About Me:
-🔭 IT Student @ HES-SO Valais-Wallis in Business Information Technology<br>🎷Saxophone and guitar player<br>📷 Analog photography
+🔭 IT Student @ HES-SO Valais-Wallis in Business Information Technology<br>🎷 Saxophone and guitar player<br>📷 Analog photography

 ## 🌐 Socials: